The Chart for Swvl Holdings Corp. (SWVL) Is Flashing Mixed Signals

 Swvl Holdings Corp.
-(NASDAQ:SWVL) went up by 29.86% from its latest closing price compared to the recent 1-year high of $11.40.
-The company’s stock price has collected 24.55% of gains in the last five trading sessions.
+(NASDAQ:SWVL) went down by -12.47% from its latest closing price compared to the recent 1-year high of $11.40.
+The company’s stock price has collected 91.68% of gains in the last five trading sessions.

 Is It Worth Investing in Swvl Holdings Corp.
 (NASDAQ :SWVL) Right Now?